 Azure’s infrastructure is designed as a secure foundation that can host millions of customers simultaneously, giving users control and customization via a wide array of configurable security options.
-Azure prevents unauthorized and unintentional transfer of information between deployments in a multitenant architecture, using virtual local area network isolation, access control lists, load balancers, and IP filters, along with traffic flow policies; network address translation separates internal network traffic from external traffic.
+Azure prevents unauthorized and unintentional transfer of information between deployments in a multi-tenant architecture, using virtual local area network isolation, access control lists, load balancers, and IP filters, along with traffic flow policies; network address translation separates internal network traffic from external traffic.

-To put it simply, because CiraSync is hosted on Azure servers, their security, is our security.
+To put it simply, because CiraSync is hosted on Azure servers, their security is our security.

 We understand however, how this doesn’t answer all questions, as there are other points of vulnerability that can arrive.

-Here are a number of frequently asked questions
+Here are some more frequently asked questions.